-Street trees provide shade for pedestrians.
+Street trees provide shade for pedestrians and help reduce the ambient temperature.

-- mix of businesses), and to assist existing community business that are not compatible with the vision for Downtown in finding alternative sites within San Fernando.
+- and grants to entice new establishments to locate within the Downtown. - Investigate business relocation options to bring valuable community retailers into the Downtown (particularly types of businesses that are seen as "missing" from the current mix of businesses), and to assist existing community business that are not compatible with the vision for Downtown in finding alternative sites within San Fernando.
 Consider allocating an annual budget for this purpose. - Work with the San Fernando Chamber of Commerce, the San Fernando Mall Association, and the Northeast San Fernando Valley Chamber of Commerce to encourage "after 5:00" business hours throughout the Downtown.
 Promote "special event" evenings, in cooperation with civic events or entertainment, to initiate later operating hours on certain nights. - Within the Downtown District, consider the implementation of a signage improvement program.
 Provide a small-scale but high-visibility "kick-start" by awarding grants to qualified businesses for signage improvement, in keeping with the high quality signage demanded by the design guidelines. - Consider appointment of a part- or fulltime Downtown coordinator to oversee and encourage future investment in the Downtown. - Consider adopting a mural ordinance to allow the installation of murals on buildings within the Specific Plan area.
-Murals will nurture creative and artistic expression and contribute to downtown San Fernando's distinctive sense of place. - Employ capital improvements to "set the stage" for new investment.
-The public spaces of each district -most notably streets and plazas - should be a clear indication of kind of place the city hopes to create.
+Murals will nurture creative and artistic expression and contribute to downtown San Fernando's distinctive sense of place. - 3.
+Employ capital improvements to "set the stage" for new investment.
+The public spaces of each district -most notably streets and plazas should be a clear indication of kind of place the city hopes to create.
 For example, where residential land use is prominent, the street should support this use, with plenty of shade trees to buffer homes from the street while new residential development should establish landscaped frontages where appropriate.
 The pedestrian environment should also be buffered from automobile traffic with street trees and on-street parking to ensure that residents feel comfortable walking along the corridor.
 Where corridor retail uses are developed, streets should maintain a welcoming and public character.
 They should be designed to attract pedestrians, with sidewalks large enough to feel like public spaces and places to stroll and to sit.
 They should be designed to facilitate automobile and transit traffic as well, allowing visibility to stores and providing convenient access to parking.
 Specifically, the following improvements should be acted upon: